raveious/delay-tolerant-network/README.md

 $ ./develop.sh
 ```

-Any issues with this, refer to the [alternet instructions](https://github.com/tinyos/tinyos-main#note-new-make-system-and-tinyos-tools) and report issues to the [TinyOS][2] mainline repository.
+Any issues with this, refer to the [alternate instructions](https://github.com/tinyos/tinyos-main#note-new-make-system-and-tinyos-tools) and report issues to the [TinyOS][2] mainline repository.

 ### Building